danyalshhd/greenquote-backend/README.md

   monorepo can be chosed but with larger teams it can become hard to manage.
   SQLite is not suitable for production grade apps.
 Primsa and Postgres provides higher typesafety as compared to MongoDB.
 Prisma have easier migrations and faster development
-- I would add docker compose for dev and prod environment add more typescript types and interfaces add states and validation at Front End hence improving error handling at forms versioning to API add GraphQL
+- I would add docker compose for dev and prod environment, add caching on monthly payment logic and also bull message queue for processing heavier tasks in parallel. add states and validation at Front End hence improving error handling at forms versioning to API add GraphQL